 Our Mission

-Central Florida Community Arts exists to serve and build community through the arts
+Central Florida Community Arts exists to serve and build community through the arts.
+We connect, inspire, and strengthen by creating experiences that unite people and transform lives.

 Connect